Antiferromagnetism, charge density wave, and d-wave superconductivity in the extended $t$--$J$--$U$ model: role of intersite Coulomb interaction and a critical overview of renormalized mean field theory: Methods

 \subsection{Extension: DE-GWF Approach}

-The SGA method described in the previous Section should be considered as a more sophisticated form of the Renormalized Mean Field Theory (RMFT), with the statistical consistency conditions included explicitly.
-In this Section we describe the Diagrammatic Expansion of the Gutzwiller Wave Function (DE-GWF) \cite{Bunemann2012, Kaczmarczyk2013, Kaczmarczyk2014, Kaczmarczyk2015, Wysokinski2014}.
-With this method we extend our approach beyond RMFT in a systematic manner by including the nonlocal correlations in higher orders and thus reaching asymptotically the full Gutzwiller-wave-function solution step by step.
-It is important to note that within the extended approach the SGA is equivalent to the zeroth order form of the DE-GWF method.
-As the full approach is significantly more complicated than the SGA method, here we address the question of the full solution only for a pure superconducting phase.
+The SGA method described in the previous Section should be considered as a more sophisticated form of the Renormalized Mean Field Theory (RMFT), with the statistical consistency conditions included explicitly, since the Gutzwiller approximation does not respect them \cite{Jedrak2011}.
+In this Section we describe the Diagrammatic Expansion of the Gutzwiller Wave Function approach (DE-GWF) \cite{Bunemann2012, Kaczmarczyk2013, Kaczmarczyk2014, Kaczmarczyk2015, Wysokinski2014}.
+With this method one does not make use of the approximations (\ref{eq:GA}) what leads to going beyond the RMFT or SGA.
+This can be done in a systematic manner by including the nonlocal correlations in higher orders and thus reach asymptotically the full Gutzwiller-wave-function solution step by step.
+It is important to note that within the extended approach, the SGA is equivalent to the zeroth order form of the DE-GWF method.
+As the full approach is significantly more complicated than the SGA method, here we address the question of the full solution only for a pure superconducting phase and analyze the influence of the intersite Coulomb repulsion on that phase.
 The determination of the full phase diagram, i.e., with the coexistent AF and CDW phases, is cumbersome within DE-GWF and must be discussed separately.

-Similarly as before, in DE-GWF method, we are looking for the ground state of the system in the form given by Eq. (\ref{eq:Gutzwiller_wf}).
-The general form of the $\hat{P}$ operator takes the form \cite{Bunemann2012, Kaczmarczyk2013, Kaczmarczyk2014, Kaczmarczyk2015}